Office of the President

 Visiting fellow at Kellogg College, Oxford and is a member of the Research Centre in Victorian Political Culture at Keble College, Oxford.
 He holds a master of arts degree in economics from Indiana University, a doctorate in theology from St Alcuin House Seminary and a master of studies with distinction from the University of Oxford.
 He is a retired chief operating officer and treasurer of Kayne Anderson Investment Management.

 Retired, Data Processing Technician, Northern Trust Company, Stuart, Florida and Lake Forest, Illinois.
 As a homemaker and community volunteer, Knight served as the first female president of Illinois Elementary District 67 School Board, co-founded the nonprofit Spirit of 67 Foundation, served on the board of directors for several community volunteer organizations, and raised two sons.
 She received a master's degree in liberal studies from Lake Forest College and a Ph.D. from Trinity Theological Seminary.

 Morton W. Weir '55

 Chancellor Emeritus and Professor Emeritus of Psychology, University of Illinois at Urbana-Champaign, Urbana, Illinois.
 Weir has served in numerous academic and administrative positions at the University of Illinois at Urbana-Champaign, where he originally joined the faculty in 1960.
-Weir served as chair of the Board from 1995 to 1999 and received a doctorate in psychology at the University of Texas.
+Weir served as chair of the Knox College Board from 1995 to 1999.